Data

 Assertions

-Quintilian and Varro represent the consensus of rhetoric masters on linguistic matters.
+Quintilian and Varro represent the consensus of the masters of rhetoric on linguistic matters.

-Rhetoric masters endorse new word formation after the model of foreign words, not the usage of foreign words themselves.
+The masters of rhetoric endorse new word formation after the model of foreign words, not the usage of foreign words themselves.

 - contradicts s11